-Interest expense was \$350,595 for the six months ended March 31, 2018 which included approximately \$318,000 of amortization of the discounts on the SWK Credit Agreement, \$27,000 of accretion of the liability for the SWK Residual Royalty Agreement and \$6,000 of amortization of the deferred issuance costs related to the SWK Credit Agreement.
+Interest expense was approximately \$1.3 million for the three months ended December 31, 2018 which included \$1.2 million of amortization of the discounts on the SWK Credit Agreement, \$92,000 of accretion of the liability for the SWK Residual Royalty Agreement and \$28,000 of amortization of the deferred issuance costs related to the SWK Credit Agreement.

-The Company recorded a foreign currency transaction loss of \$116,532 for the six months ended March 31, 2018, compared to \$20,695 for the same period in fiscal year 2017.
-This foreign currency transaction loss was primarily due to the adverse movement of the U.S. dollar against the Malaysian Ringgit during the period.
+The Company realized a foreign currency transaction loss of approximately \$18,000 in the most recent quarter, compared to approximately \$53,000 for the same period last year.
+This foreign currency transaction loss was primarily due to the adverse movement of the U.S. dollar against the Malaysian Ringgit during the periods.

-The income tax benefit for the six months ended March 31, 2018 was \$4,548,469, compared to income tax benefit of \$1,354,102 for the same period in fiscal year 2017.
-The increase in the income tax benefit is due to the change in the U.S. federal corporate income tax rate from 35% to 21% under the Tax Act and the increase in the loss before income taxes.
+The income tax expense for the three months ended December 31, 2018 was \$0.1 million, compared to an income tax benefit of \$3.2 million for the same period in fiscal 2017.
+The increase in income tax expense of \$3.3 million is primarily due a valuation allowance recorded against the U.S. net deferred tax assets of \$0.6 million, a decrease in the income tax benefit of \$2.6 million due to the change in the U.S. federal corporate income tax rate from 35% to 21% under the Tax Act and the decrease in the loss before income taxes in addition to \$0.1 million for the effect of change in the U.S. and foreign tax rates.